 Introduction

-You might think that getting an online estimate on your used vehicle is free and quick.
-Most websites promise instant appraisals at the click of a button.
-But some of these “free” services come with a catch.
-In Canada, some vehicle owners have complained about unexpected fees, sometimes up to $70, after using these online estimators.
+You might assume that getting an online estimate for your used vehicle is quick and free.
+While most websites promise instant appraisals at the click of a button, some of these so-called “free” services come with a catch.
+In Canada, many vehicle owners have reported unexpected fees—sometimes as high as $70—after using these online estimators.
 These fees appear in the fine print, buried in terms and conditions, or hidden behind automatically checked boxes.

 This kind of practice is unethical and can catch you off guard, especially when you have to sell your car to a scrapyard.
 To avoid such financial surprises, it is necessary to understand how the online car valuation process works and what you should be careful about.